To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 (Note: A static body is a simple body that is not intended to move.)
 ![Godot 109](https://github.com/To-Fujita/Images/blob/master/Godot-109.jpg "Godot 109")

+Select the "StaticBody" at the left side and right click it, then click the "ADD Child Node".
+Please select the "MeshInstance", then click the "Create".
 ![Godot 110](https://github.com/To-Fujita/Images/blob/master/Godot-110.jpg "Godot 110")

+Also, select the "StaticBody" at the left side and right click it, then click the "ADD Child Node".
+Please select the "CollisionShape", then click the "Create".
 ![Godot 111](https://github.com/To-Fujita/Images/blob/master/Godot-111.jpg "Godot 111")

 ![Godot 112](https://github.com/To-Fujita/Images/blob/master/Godot-112.jpg "Godot 112")